activus-d/open-documentation-academy/website/library/explanation/community-hour-discussions/documenting-new-project.md

 ---

-According to Artem, a new project can either be an existing project you are new to or a new project still in its early stages of development.
+A new project can either be an existing project you are new to or a new project still in its early stages of development.
 Most of the time, you will work on existing projects since it's rare to find a project without features, codebases, READMEs, or design documents.

 ## General principles to keep in mind